Jesse-Kerr/recordmender/README.md

-# recordmender
+# Recordmender

 ## What are you trying to do?
 Articulate your objectives using absolutely no jargon (i.e. as if you were explaining to a salesperson, executive, or recruiter).

-I am trying to create a recommendation engine for music producers, mainly hip hop producers, that will recommend songs for them to sample (i.e., use parts of the song in their own beats), based off of the previous songs they've sampled, the beats they've produced, and their self-reported beat-making style.
+I am trying to create a recommendation engine for music producers, mainly hip hop producers, that will recommend songs for them to sample (i.e., use parts of the song in their own beats), based off of the previous songs they've sampled.
+It may also take into account the beats they've produced, and their self-reported beat-making style.

 ### The steps of the project: